-Lyn St. James recently penned a timely piece for Racer.com putting the spotlight on past diversity and inclusion efforts around the globe and across many different forms of motorsports.
+Lyn St. James recently penned a timely piece for Racer.com putting the spotlight on past and current diversity and inclusion efforts around the globe and across many different forms of motorsports.

 Please CLICK HERE to read the entire article, a portion – which underscores the importance of Roger Penske’s Race for Equality and Change campaign AND announces her new role in motorsports as a board member of the Automobile Competition Committee of the United States – of which is excerpted here:

 With the activities listed above, it would be safe to assume there’s been a lot of support for women racing, so why is there complaining?
 Yes, there have been programs established and efforts made, but it takes leadership and a sustainable commitment, along with a robust and collective strategy to effect change.
 Except for the NASCAR Drive for Diversity and the FIA WIM Commission, those mentioned are independent efforts dependent on individuals who either run out of money or energy or become distracted by other priorities.
 I’ve always believed the sport needs to invest in itself to effect change.
 Earlier this year, Roger Penske decided to do just that, with his announcement of the Race for Equality & Change campaign, followed up by the new Force Indy team’s announcement for people of color to compete in the USF2000 Series under the tutelage of Penske Racing.
 I’ve never known Roger Penske to run out of money, energy, or to become distracted.